Alan5142/Kingdom-Madness/lib/PDCurses/dos/README.md

 - Choose the appropriate makefile for your compiler:

-        Makefile     - DJGPP
+        Makefile     - DJGPP V2
-        Makefile.bcc - Borland C++
+        Makefile.bcc - Borland C++ 3.0+
-        Makefile.wcc - Watcom
+        Makefile.wcc - Open Watcom 1.8+ (16-bit or 32-bit)
+        Makefile.dmc - Digital Mars
+        Makefile.msc - Microsoft C

-- For 16-bit compilers, you can change the memory MODEL as a command- line option.
+- For 16-bit compilers, you can change the memory MODEL in the makefile.
   (Large model is the default, and recommended.)

-With Watcom, specifying "MODEL=f" (flat) will automatically switch to a 32-bit build.
+  (For Open Watcom, pass MODEL=f (flat model) to "wmake" in order to use the 32-bit compiler.
+Selcting a 16-bit MODEL (e.g. MODEL=l) will invoke the 16-bit compiler.)

 - Optionally, you can build in a different directory than the platform directory by setting PDCURSES_SRCDIR to point to the directory where